Heading

 bw → boardwalk

-These are often temporary for me since bw is also backward in my abbreviation scheme, but I write boardwalk enough when writing western fiction that I want the shorthand while I'm working on a novel in that genre.
+I use many more abbreviations, but I'm just trying to give you some ideas.
+These are often temporary for me since bw is also backward in my abbreviation scheme for regular novels, but I write boardwalk enough when writing western fiction that I want that shorthand available while I'm working on a novel in that genre.

 Common words

-For longer words or phrases, I often use the first few letters with some suffixes to allow me some control over various tenses for verbs or plurality for nouns (see examples below).
+Of course, words we consider common will vary, but this will get you started.
+For longer words or phrases, I often use the first few letters with some suffixes to allow some control over various verb tenses or plurality for nouns.

 Noun patterns